 The following breeds of cats are hairless…

-They were created in 2005 by the deliberate cross breeding of a hairless Sphynx and a Munchkin.
+Bambinos are a very special breed of hairless cat that was first created in 2005.
+They are the result of a deliberate cross breeding of a hairless Sphynx and a Munchkin.

-The Bambino gets its shape from its Munchkin heritage.
-It has a long, low body with short legs.
+The Bambino gets its unique shape from its Munchkin heritage.
+Bambinos have a long, low body with short legs.
 Their shape is similar to a dachshund dog.
-Their skin is wrinkled and hairless (with a short and thin layer of velvety fuzz) like a Sphynx.

-Some will have hair on the end of their tail, similar to a lion.·
+Bambinos have wrinkled skin and are hairless with a short and thin layer of velvety fuzz.
+Some will also have hair on the end of their tail, similar to a lion.

 The Dwelf is a rare breed.
 They are highly sought after due to their unique appearance.